InfoScale™ 9.0 Virtualization Guide - Linux

 - Appendix A. Troubleshooting

-One can also create a physical to virtual cluster by combining VCS inside the virtual machine together with VCS running on any other physical host.
-This virtual-physical cluster enables VCS to monitor applications running within the guest and then fail over the application to another host.
-The reverse flow is also true, thus enabling the fail-over of an application running on a physical host into a VM guest machine.
+You can also create a virtual-to-physical cluster by combining VCS within a guest VM together with VCS running on any other physical host.
+This virtual-to-physical cluster enables VCS to monitor applications running within the guest and to fail them over to another host when necessary.
+It also enables an application running on a physical host to be failed over a guest.

-A VCS cluster is formed among the VM guests and physical machines.
-VCS is installed on the VM guests and on different physical machines in the cluster.
-VM guests are connected to physical machines through the network of their VM hosts.
-In this case, the VM host is a physical machine on which one or more VM guests forming the cluster are hosted.
+A VCS cluster is formed among the guests and physical hosts.
+VCS is installed on the guests and on different physical hosts in the cluster.
+Guests are connected to physical hosts through the network of their VM hosts.
+In this case, a VM host is a physical host on which one or more guests that form the cluster are hosted.

-This VCS cluster manages and monitors the services and applications running on cluster nodes that can either be VM guests or physical machines.
-Any faulted application on one node fails over to other node that can either be a virtual machine or a physical machine.
+This VCS cluster manages and monitors the services and applications running on cluster nodes that can either be guests or physical hosts.
+Any faulted application on one node fails over to another node, which can either be a VM or a physical host.

 See Standard bridge configuration.